Oswald Chew

-Oswald Chew (March 24, 1880 — December 6, 1949) was a noted author decorated Legion of honor and active in the US for de Gaulle against Vichy.
+Oswald Chew (March 24, 1880 — December 6, 1949) was an American lawyer, decorated Legion of honor and active in the US for de Gaulle against Vichy.

-Oswald Chew was born on 24 May 1880, in Pennsylvania, to his father, Samuel Chew, aged 48 and his mother, Mary (Brown) Johnson, aged 41.
+Oswald Chew was born on 24 May 1880, in Pennsylvania, to Samuel Chew and Mary Johnson Brown.

 Around 1895, he married Ada Caroline Knowlton, in Upton, Worcester, Massachusetts.

 Chew was awarded Croix de Guerre after WWI in 1917 and Legion of honor in 1925.

 Chew served with Commission for Relief in Belgium, drove ambulance in France, and was liaison officer in France.
 He practiced law in Pennsylvania.